harlow/kinesis-consumer/README.md

 # Golang Kinesis Connectors

-__Note:__ _This codebase is a under active development._
+__Note:__ _This codebase is a under active development.
+Expect breaking changes until 1.0 version release._

 ### Kinesis connector applications written in Go

-This is a port of the [Amazon Kinesis Connector Library][1] from Java to Go.
-Its used for extracting streaming event data into S3, Redshift, DynamoDB, and more.
+Inspired by the [Amazon Kinesis Connector Library][1].
+These components are used for extracting streaming event data into S3, Redshift, DynamoDB, and more.
 See the [API Docs][2] for package documentation.

 ## Overview